openfootball/help/README.md

 ## Anybody out there?

-Please, note so far this is basically an all volunteer effort from a single humble nobody (or is that a lunatic?).
+Please, note so far this is basically an all-volunteer-effort from a single humble nobody (or is that a lunatic?).
 Anyways, just imagine how much more progress their could be if you join in and help out?
 What an idea.

-Note:  Sorry, the FAQS are somewhat outdated (but what can I do? - see above).
+> Note:  Sorry, the FAQS are somewhat outdated (but what can I do? - see above).